manuel-uberti/manuel-uberti.github.io/_posts/2018-01-23-dcd-expectations.md

 I know the list of speakers is not ready yet, but surely something new and good is waiting for me.
-This is usually what happens with the talks once the conference I missed makes the videos available, therefore I am pretty confident there is going to be plenty of food for my brain.
+This is usually what happens with the talks once the conference I missed makes the videos available, therefore I am pretty confident there is going to be a lot of food for my brain.

 ### Learn something better
 As far as my Clojure projects go, there is still plenty I have to